Start your own business

 Contact the business support helpline in your area for help and advice on starting or growing your business.

-When you start a business, there’ll usually be period when you’re investing lots of time, effort and money before you start making a profit.
-It’s important to research your market to make sure your customers will really pay for your product or service before you do this.
+When you start a business, there’ll usually be a period when you’re investing lots of time, effort and money before you start making a profit.
+Before you do this, it’s important to research your market to make sure your customers will really pay for your product or service.

-Once you’re confident that they will, you should explore different sources of funding to help with the costs of starting up your business.
+Once you’re confident they will, explore sources of funding to help with the costs of starting up your business.